 - Do Not Try This at Home: One of the main reasons these disclaimers are shown on wrestling programs.

 - Mr. Fanservice: Every backyard league has the good looking pretty boy with the long hair.

 - Follow the Leader: A sad amount of gimmicks and storylines are recycled from things WWE, WCW and TNA did before.
 They also tend to follow trends of the larger promotions.
 Garbage tending to die down in the yards if there have not been any major garbage matches on TV and picking back up when they are, for example

 - I Just Want to Be Badass: Generally how one gets into backyard wrestling is from watching WWE on TV or something along those lines and being inspired by the whole thing.
-Backyarders may or may not be interested in "going pro" for some may just want the experience of wrestling without actually choosing it as a profession or spending time and money in a wrestling school.
+Backyarders may or may not be interested in "going pro".
+Some may just want the experience of wrestling without actually choosing it as a profession or spending time and money in a wrestling school.

 - Playing with Fire: Inferno matches are very popular in backyard wrestling.

 - Rooftop Confrontation: Disturbingly persists, despite being a consistent source of injuries.